In any organization, quite a few projects are running at the same time. Now, who’s in charge of handing them?

 Step #2: Identify project infrastructure & characteristics

 Most projects often fail in the design and planning stages.
 That’s because it’s difficult to determine where a project fits.
-What you have to think about is where the SOP fits in.
+What you have to think about is where the standard operating procedure fits in.
 How much of the project’s process can you involve in the SOP?
-You’ll also have to think about what features the end product / service should have.
+You’ll also have to think about what features the end product/service should have.

 Step #3: Factor in time & supply chain movement

-Given that process should be mapped out, think about the goal of each step as it changes ownership.
+Use process mapping and think about the goal of each step as it changes ownership.
 Every project should have a definite start and end date.
 However, setting deadlines ultimately depends on how long the process takes.
 So plan it out to get the right results on any given day.

 Step #4: Assess the risks